raccoon-lang/raccoon/NOTES.md

 - Functions

-    - Coronas doesn't support spreading any iterable except tuples and named tuples as arguments to a function.
+    - Raccoons doesn't support spreading any iterable except tuples and named tuples as arguments to a function.

         ```py
         dc = { 'name': 'John', 'age': 45 }